Do People Live On Catalina Island?

 Before relocating, carefully weigh the realities of island life, like Catalina’s sky-high living costs, housing supply constraints, and dependence on mainland imports.
 With no bridges linking Avalon to greater LA, access requires more forethought.

-Getting around means mostly walking, biking, or golf carts once they arrive since vehicle options are limited.
+Once they arrive, getting around means mostly walking, biking, or golf carts since vehicle options are limited.
 On the services side, only one tiny hospital and two modestly equipped grocery stores cater to residents across the entire island.
-Consider that outside tourism, job prospects are sparse, while entertainment and shopping pales compared to big cities.
+Consider that outside tourism, job prospects are sparse, while entertainment and shopping pale compared to big cities.

 When moving here, respect all wildlife by keeping safe distances and knowing proper precautions.
 Being aware and proactively cautious living alongside Catalina Island conservancy animals, especially around bison during hikes, helps ensure positive human-animal cohabitation.

-There are only two small K-12 schools on Catalina Island catering to local families – Avalon School and Two Harbors Elementary.
+Only two small K-12 schools on Catalina Island cater to local families – Avalon School and Two Harbors Elementary.
 The limited educational options can prove challenging for families with children requiring special assistance programs or a wider breadth of academic choice compared to larger school districts.

-Catalina Island has just one small hospital – the Catalina Island Medical Center in Avalon.
-While the facility handles basic healthcare and emergencies, those with complex medical conditions or requiring specialty care should carefully vet if needed services are available on-island before relocating.
+Catalina Island has just one small hospital—the Catalina Island Medical Center in Avalon.
+While the facility handles basic healthcare and emergencies, those with complex medical conditions or requiring specialty care should carefully vet whether needed services are available on-island before relocating.

-Catalina’s rugged beauty fosters a proud community but one largely remote without mainland conveniences.
+Catalina’s rugged beauty fosters a proud community, but one that is largely remote and without mainland conveniences.
 Savvy planning around expectations, budgets, and quality-of-life priorities helps ensure a smooth transition.
+Follow up with Catalina Island real estate agents for more information.

 Celebrities That Live On Catalina Island